hpc-carpentry/hpc-python/_episodes/03-lists.md

 We add a set of square brackets after the list in question along with the index of the values we want.
-Note that in Python, all indices start from 0 - the first element is actually the 0th element (this is different from languages like R or Matlab).
+Note that in Python, all indices start from 0 - the first element is actually the 0th element (this is different from languages like R or MATLAB).
 The best way to think about array indices is that they are the number of offsets from the first position - the first element does not require an offset to get to.